Vladzimir Astapenka: Belarusian opposition

-Astepenka was appointed deputy head of National Anti-Crisis Management, an opposition group aiming to coordinate a Belarusian transition to democracy.
+Astapenka was appointed deputy head of National Anti-Crisis Management, an opposition group aiming to coordinate a Belarusian transition to democracy.
 In September 2022, Astapenka was appointed Deputy Representative for Foreign Affairs of the Belarusian United Transitional Cabinet.
+In 2024, he was appointed Acting Representative, and then Representative of the Cabinet for International and European Cooperation.

 In October 2022, he was appointed as head of the Mission for Democratic Belarus in Brussels.
 Aims of the Mission include hosting Belarusian non-governmental organizations and representatives of the Belarusian diaspora and taking on the role of "Free Belarus".
 As of October 2022, the Mission aimed to obtain diplomatic status with Belgian authorities.
-Astpenka was a speaker at the October 2022 1st European Political Community Summit held in Prague.
+Astapenka was a speaker at the October 2022 1st European Political Community Summit held in Prague.

 When asked about Belarusian involvement in the 2022 Russian invasion of Ukraine in December 2022, Astapenka stated that direct Belarusian military involvement in attacking Ukraine would be resisted by Belarusian soldiers and citizens, and risked destabilising Lukashenko's hold on power.
 Astapenka predicted that if Russia lost its war in Ukraine, then Lukashenko's power would be greatly weakened.

+Legal case

+On 21 December 2022, special proceedings (a trial in absentia) began against Astapenka at a court in Minsk, with charges under Chapter 1, Article 14 and Chapter 3, Article 210 of the Criminal Code of Belarus.
+In early 2023, he was sentenced in absentia to five years in prison (the sentence was immediately reduced by one year under an amnesty due to the National Unity Day) and a fine of 18,500 Belarusian rubles.